0xthiagomartins/nassim-blog/src/docs/posts/0 Data Concepts.md

 A Data storage solution should overcome the following challenges

 - **Preventing data loss:** When storage systems reach hundreds of terabytes in scale, derive failures and errors present a constant challenge.
 The traditional approach to protecting data against these failures is replication - creating one or more copies of the data to ensure that there is always a backup available in case of data loss.
 However, creating copies of the data eventually becomes difficult to sustain from a cost and administration standpoint.
-For instance, Cleversafe, Inc. published a paper that describes how current storage system based on RAID arrays were not designed tos cale to this type of data growth.
+For instance, Cleversafe, Inc. published a paper that describes how current storage system based on RAID arrays were not designed to scale to this type of data growth.
 As a result, the cost of RAID-based storage systems increases as the total amount of storage increases, while data protection degrades, resulting in permanent digital asset loss.
-With the capacity of storage devices today, RAID-based systems cannont protect data from loss.
+With the capacity of storage devices today, RAID-based systems cannot protect data from loss.
 Most IT organizations using RAID for big storage incur additional cost to copy their data two or three times to protect it from inevitable data loss.
 - **Maintain High Availability of System:** End users and customers have grown to expect 24/7 access to data-downtime is unacceptable.
-Data must always be available during sotrage systems upgrades, drive failures, network outages-even during the failure of an entire data center.
+Data must always be available during storage systems upgrades, drive failures, network outages-even during the failure of an entire data center.
-- **Protecting data from unathorized access:** Data must be protected from unauthorized access, both when it's "at rest" and when it's traversing the network.
+- **Protecting data from unauthorized access:** Data must be protected from unauthorized access, both when it's "at rest" and when it's traversing the network.
 The massive scale of big data makes it difficult for organizations to identify and address potential security threats.
-- **Managing Economy of Scale:** Storage devices conitnue to grow in terms of capacity while declining in price (more bits per device at a lower cost).
-However, even as the price of cpaacity declines, the cost to power, cool, house, connect and manage that capacity continues to pose a challenge to budgets.
+- **Managing Economy of Scale:** Storage devices continue to grow in terms of capacity while declining in price (more bits per device at a lower cost).
+However, even as the price of capacity declines, the cost to power, cool, house, connect and manage that capacity continues to pose a challenge to budgets.

 ### Security and Privacy